-St John's College is pleased to present its financial report together with the consolidated financial statements for the year ended 30 June 2009.
+St John's College is pleased to present its financial report together with the consolidated financial statements for the year ended 30 June 2010.
 The consolidated financial statements include St John's College School and the College's wholly-owned trading subsidiaries:

-- St John's Innovation Centre Limited, which provides administrative and business support to tenants of St John's Innovation Centre and encourages the commercial application of intellectual property; - Aquila Investments Limited, which undertakes principally building construction and repair and property development; and - St John's Enterprises Limited, which undertakes principally conference and tourism activities for the College.
+- St John's Innovation Centre Limited, which provides administrative and business support to tenants of St John's Innovation Centre and encourages the commercial application of intellectual property; - Aquila Investments Limited, which undertakes principally building construction and repair and property development; - St John's Enterprises Limited, which undertakes principally conference and tourism activities for the College; and - Lomas Developments Limited, which principally undertakes property development.